 Barcelona at a Glance

 Without a doubt, expats in Barcelona benefit from the city’s convenient location right by the Mediterranean Sea.
 Barcelona has in fact been a major hub for business and trade for centuries.
-Thus, expats with plans on working in Barcelona’s trading and manufacturing industries may have found just the right place.
-However, aside from the city’s traditional sectors, tourism and culture are also on the rise.
+Thus, expats planning on working in Barcelona’s trading and manufacturing industries may have found just the right place.
+Aside from the city’s traditional sectors, tourism and culture are also on the rise.
 After all, Barcelona is considered a major center for art, architecture, and design.

-Barcelona’s economy is vital to the country as it is the capital of Catalonia which in turn contributes significantly to Spain’s income by generating a quarter of Spain’s GDP.
-The highly diversified structure of its economy and the weight of its industrial base turn the city into a culturally and industrially vibrant center, even in these times of crisis.
+Barcelona’s economy is vital to the country as it is the capital of Catalonia which in turn contributes significantly to Spain’s income generating roughly a fifth of Spain’s GDP (2014).
+The highly diverse structure of its economy and the weight of its industrial base have turned the city into a culturally and industrially vibrant center, even in times of economic hardship.

-While you are working in Barcelona, you will quickly realize that the tertiary sector plays an important role within Barcelona’s economy, mostly because it provides most jobs in the city.
-However, the manufacturing industry and various other fields also contribute significantly to Barcelona’s economy.
-In this section, we are introducing you to some of these sectors.
+While you are working in Barcelona, you will quickly realize that the tertiary sector plays an important role in Barcelona’s economy, primarily because it provides the most jobs.
+Nevertheless, the manufacturing industry and various other fields also contribute significantly to Barcelona’s economy.

 The ICT Sector

 The ICT sector is considered one of the major contributors to Barcelona’s economy.
 The sector combines IT and telecommunication with audiovisual systems which make up new ICT applications.
 The ICT sector is highly productive.
-With over 1,700 companies and 155 research institutes, Catalonia and particularly Barcelona make up a major ICT hub.
-Working in Barcelona’s ICT sector gives you a particular advantage as you benefit from social, commercial, institutional and educational programs in Barcelona.
+With over 2,150 companies and 210 research institutes, Catalonia and particularly Barcelona make up a major ICT hub.
+Working in the ICT sector gives you a particular advantage as you benefit from social, commercial, institutional, and educational programs in Barcelona.

-Although the biotechnology sector is still developing in Barcelona, it has grown significantly throughout the last five years.
-The pharmaceutical and chemical industries in Catalonia are closely linked to this sector.
+Although the biotechnology sector is still developing in Barcelona, it has grown significantly over the past decade.
+The pharmaceutical and chemical industries in Catalonia are closely tied to this sector.
 Barcelona’s biotechnology has been expanding: between 2008 and 2014 the number of biotech companies in Catalonia increased by between 15% and 30%.
 In 2014 Catalonia hosted almost 19% of the total biotech companies in Spain.

-Expats, who are curious about the biotechnology sector, have made the right choice working in Barcelona.
+Expats, who are curious about the biotechnology sector, have made the right choice by working in Barcelona.
 After all, Catalonia is an important location in terms of pharmaceutical development.
 About 50% of pharmaceutical labs, 60% of the production, and 66% of all companies doing business in this field are located in Catalonia.
-Here, you will also find Spain’s main pharmaceutical companies: Almirall Prodesfarma, Esteve, Ferrer Internacional, and Uriach.
+You will also find Spain’s main pharmaceutical companies there: Almirall Prodesfarma, Esteve, Ferrer Internacional, and Uriach.

 The city’s infrastructure is another aspect adding to its popularity.
-For instance, Barcelona International Airport connects Catalonia to all major cities within Europe receiving around 55 million passengers a year.
+For instance, Barcelona El Prat International Airport connects Catalonia to all major cities within Europe receiving around 55 million passengers a year.
 It also handles flights to many international destinations, such as Singapore, Tel Aviv, or New York.
-With a large budget and big extension plans, the airport is prone to grow even further.
-Moreover, Barcelona offers excellent connections via train on different domestic routes.
+Moreover, Barcelona offers excellent connections with trains covering various domestic routes.